Are Handicap Parking Permits Valid in All States

-Once you’ve got your handicap parking permit in hand, you’ll want to make sure you’re following all of the regulations laid out by your state’s Department of Motor Vehicles (DMV).
+Once you’ve got your handicap parking permit in hand, you’ll want to make sure you’re following all of the parking permit regulations laid out by your state’s Department of Motor Vehicles (DMV).
 As each state can have different requirements for the correct use of your handicap placard, look up your state’s DMV page for pertinent up-to-date information.
 You may be wondering if handicap placards are valid in all states.
 Read on for the answer!

 In general, if you’ve obtained a valid handicap parking permit from your state, the placard should be valid in all 50 states.
 However, there are some states that do require that disabled individuals who are visiting apply for temporary travel placards.
 On the other hand, states like California, New York and Florida always recognize handicap placards, even if the permit holder is from out of state.

 The U.S. has tried to make traveling between states with a handicap placard an easy process.
 To help limit any confusion, disabled visitors are encouraged to post a display next to their parking card that says, “This Disability Parking Permit belongs to a disabled visitor to your State.”
 The permit, along with this note, should give disabled individuals the same privileges according to the Code of Federal Regulations (CFR).
 If you have a disabled license plate, you likely won’t face any difficulties when traveling state to state, because they are permanently attached to your car, are a part of your vehicle’s registration, and can’t legally be transferred to another vehicle.